phpmyadmin/phpmyadmin/setup.rst

-* This mode is the less secure one because it requires you to fill the :config:option:`$cfg['Servers'][$i]['user']` and :config:option:`$cfg['Servers'][$i]['password']` fields (and as a result, anyone who can read your config.inc.php can discover your username and password).
+* This mode is the less secure one because it requires you to fill the :config:option:`$cfg['Servers'][$i]['user']` and :config:option:`$cfg['Servers'][$i]['password']` fields (and as a result, anyone who can read your :file:`config.inc.php` can discover your username and password).
 But you don't need to setup a "controluser" here: using the :config:option:`$cfg['Servers'][$i]['only_db']` might be enough.
 * In the :ref:`faqmultiuser` section, there is an entry explaining how